-This variable-speed whisk-broom scheme utilizes the entire scanning process for imaging, making full use of the scan time for each pass.
-Considering the reset time of the forward motion mechanism, the system efficiency can reach up to 90%, which represents a further improvement compared to the double-pass constant-speed scanning scheme.
-The maximum acceleration amplitude is $a{\text{max}} = \pi^2 \theta/2t$, reducing the peak acceleration by 50% and the average acceleration by approximately 70%, thereby decreasing the torque demand on the motor during reversals.
-This approach offers an effective solution for roll-scanning cameras under high speed-to-height ratio conditions and shows great potential for practical applications.
+This variable-speed whisk-broom scheme utilizes the entire scanning process for imaging, maximizing the scanning time for each pass.
+Considering the reset time of the forward motion mechanism, the system efficiency can reach up to 90%, representing a further improvement over the double-pass constant-speed scanning scheme.
+The maximum acceleration amplitude is $a{max} = \pi^2 \theta/2t$, reducing the peak acceleration by 50% and the average acceleration by approximately 70%, thereby decreasing the torque demand on the motor during reversals.
+This approach offers an effective solution for rollscanning cameras under high speed-to-height ratio conditions and shows great potential for practical applications.

 Compared to trapezoidal wave control, sinusoidal wave-driven current is smoother, consisting primarily of fundamental wave currents without high-frequency harmonic components.
-This reduces fundamental wave copper loss by 38.2% and also lowers hysteresis losses.
-As a result, total power consumption is reduced by approximately 60%, effectively addressing motor heating limitations.
+This reduces fundamental wave copper loss by 38.
+2% and minimizes hysteresis losses.
+As a result, total power consumption decreases by approximately 60%, effectively addressing motor heating limitations.

-2. 2 Combined Vertical Flight Path and LOS Correction Model
+2. 2 Combined vertical flight path and LOS correction model

 Double-pass whisk-broom scanning requires coordination between forward image motion compensation in the flight direction and vertical flight path correction in the wingspan direction.
 Without this, adjacent images will have no overlapping areas, resulting in a step-like overall image, which hinders subsequent stitching, as shown in Fig. 6.
-The trajectory deviation can be divided into forward image motion deviation in the flight direction and scanning trajectory deviation in the wingspan direction.
+Trajectory deviation can be divided into forward image motion deviation in the flight direction and scanning trajectory deviation in the wingspan direction.

-Fig. 6 Imaging schematic diagram without image motion compensation in the flight direction
+Fig. 6 Imaging schematic diagram without image motion compensation in the flight direction 图 6 无飞行方向像移校正的成像示意图

 2. 2.
-1 Image Motion in the Flight Direction
+1 Image motion in the flight direction

 The generation and compensation principle of trajectory deviation in the flight direction is illustrated in Fig. 7.
 The rectangular box represents a simplified system, where the pitch mirror can rotate around the pitch axis to redirect the optical path for ground imaging.
-When the aircraft is directly above the ground point, the pitch mirror is tilted at an angle of 45° .
-As the aircraft moves forward, the pitch mirror moves in the opposite direction to maintain the LOS stable at the nadir point.
+When the aircraft is directly above the ground point, the pitch mirror tilts at an angle of 45° .
+As the aircraft moves forward, the pitch mirror rotates in the opposite direction to maintain the LOS stable at the nadir point.